AMMF’s CCA Data Project – Poster presentation at EASL International Liver Congress 2020

 AMMF has long considered a major reason for so little awareness of cholangiocarcinoma and so little progress towards early diagnosis and effective treatments, is the lack of robust data to support what we see every day in our work – increasing incidence, heartbreaking mortality levels, and an ever growing number of young adults being diagnosed.

 We know there are major problems with terminology, with coding and with recording CCA, which has resulted in poor data.
-But robust data is vital to drive policy, to encourage research funding and so much more, which is why AMMF employed an analyst and entered into partnership with PHE to work within NCRAS on a project, the first of its kind in CCA, to produce the most up to date CCA data, including incidence and mortality, age/gender breakdown.
+But robust data are vital to drive policy, to encourage research funding and so much more, which is why AMMF employed an analyst and entered into partnership with PHE to work within NCRAS on a project, the first of its kind in CCA, to produce the most up to date CCA data, including incidence and mortality, age/gender breakdown.

 Early results from this work were shown at the ESMO-GI conference 2019 and confirmed an incidence which has been rising year on year over the last 17 years, and an appalling mortality rate which equals that of incidence and, in some years, surpasses it.